desultory/ugrd/readme.md

 * Key entry over serial
 * Automatic CPIO generation (PyCPIO)
   - Device nodes are created within the CPIO only, so true root privileges are not required.
-* Basic configuration validation in `hostonly` mode
+* Basic configuration validation in `validate` mode
 * Similar usage/arguments as Dracut

 ## Installation